lambdaclass/aleo_internals_book/src/snarkVM/dpc/account.md

 - The address prefix must be "aleo1".
 With that specific String, it generates the proper key associated with that address using elliptic curves cryptography.

-Then there's a `verify_signature` function that verifies a signature on a message signed by the account key.
-This function returns true or false depending on if the signature has signed a given message or false if not.
+It has a `verify_signature` function that verifies a signature on a message signed by the account key.
+This function returns true or false depending if the signature have signed a given message (true) or if not (false).
 This function has two parameters:
-- the first one is the message: an array of booleans representing the sequence of bits of the message that was signed.
+- the first one is the message: an array of bools representing the sequence of bits of the message that was signed.
 - The other it's the signature that we want to verify.
 This function calls a verify function defined in the signature module that we'll see in that chapter.